mercelisvaughan/codepath/README.md

-# codepath project, Group Name: The Phantom Troupe
+# Group Name: The Phantom Troupe
 COSC 338 Group Project

 Scrum is a type of software development that helps teams organize, plan, and review work for upcoming sprints.
 This proposal comes from an experience of being in unorganized scrum meetings/business environments where the team was not on the same page.
 The problem this project will solve is the problem of group members going into different directions in projects.